 And that’s it.
 Our good $300 gaming PC certainly required a lot of penny-pinching, but it will be worth it in the end.

-By opting for a cheap and good gaming PC or computer instead of a console, you can enjoy all the benefits of the PC platform.
+By opting for a good and inexpensive gaming PC or computer instead of a console, you can enjoy all the benefits of the PC platform.
 This includes great upgradeability, hardware you can use for more than just playing games, and, perhaps most importantly, a cheaper overall gaming experience.

 Through platforms like Steam and GOG, you can save a lot on your favorite titles, even the latest AAA games.
 This is because the computer platform isn’t locked down to one publisher or storefront (like consoles are), so there’s real competition and that leads to a better end-consumer experience.